Cuba. Rum and Contradictions

 Taxi Driver – Havana, Cuba

 Within seconds a taxi arrives.
-It’s blue paint reaching a record thickness thanks to a fourth or fifth coat and thicker still thanks to years of dings and badly applied filler.
-It’s shark fin rear wings and rocket ship brake lights are simply wonderful designs, today’s modern mass produced vehicles a terrible devolution by comparison.
+Its blue paint reaching a record thickness thanks to a fourth or fifth coat and thicker still thanks to years of dings and badly applied filler.
+The shark fin rear wings and rocket ship brake lights are simply wonderful designs, today’s modern mass produced vehicles a terrible devolution by comparison.

 Outside of Havana towns scatter themselves along the main highways,; roads wonderfully free of traffic with three empty lanes laid into the distance.
 Over two weeks we dial in our Cuba skills, moving through the ranks of bus to taxi to collectivo, the price coming down as we go.
 We are shipped between one okay town and another.
 Pretty enough, some of the building exceptionally so.
 But months spent in Mexico has not levelled the playing field and we ache for the Mexican lifestyle, people, food.
 The general ease of living that Mexico so graciously extends.